Am I a Scanner Personality? Signs You Have a Multipassionate Brain

 ✳️ Seasonal Rhythms

-Instead of rigid routines, use 90-day cycles or monthly themes to focus your energy without boxing yourself in.
+Instead of rigid routines, try working in 90 day cycles or seasonal themes that allow you to focus without feeling trapped.

 ✳️ Project Menus

-Create a flexible “menu” of projects you rotate through based on your energy and capacity.
-Some days are for main dishes, some for snacks.
+Create a flexible menu of projects you rotate through depending on your energy and curiosity.

 👇 Grab your copy here and start giving your ideas a cozy place to live.